-Maintaining U.S. leadership requires specialized computer scientists and applied mathematicians who know how to develop supercomputing methods to harness supercomputers to solve real world problems today and develop the technology of the future.
-Supercomputers push the edge of what is possible for US science and innovation—enabling scientists and engineers to explore systems too large, too complex, too dangerous, too small, or too fleeting to do in the real world.
+Maintaining U.S. leadership in the fierce international competition requires computer scientists, applied mathematicians and computational scientists who know how to develop tools and methods to harness supercomputers to solve complex problems today and develop the technology of the future.
+Supercomputers push the edge of what is possible for US science and innovation—enabling scientists and engineers to explore systems too large, too complex, too dangerous, too small, or too fleeting to do by experiments.
 From atoms to astrophysics understanding these complex systems delivers new materials, new drugs, more efficient engines and turbines, better weather forecasts, and other technologies to maintain U.S. competitiveness in a wide array of industries.

 We support U.S. research at hundreds of institutions and deploy open-access supercomputing and network facilities at our National Laboratories.
-Our supercomputers are the world’s most powerful and our high-speed network is specially built for moving enormous scientific data, at light speed.
+Our supercomputers are some of the world’s most powerful, and our high-speed research network is specially built for moving enormous scientific data, at light speed.
 From artificial intelligence to quantum computing, our vibrant research community keeps the U.S. ahead in a rapidly evolving high-tech field and impacted industries.
-Through strong partnerships between scientists, applied mathematicians and computer scientists, we maintain U.S. leadership in science, technology, and innovation.
+Through strong partnerships with the industry and interdisciplinary collaborations between domain scientists, applied mathematicians and computer scientists, we maintain U.S. leadership in science, technology, and innovation.

 Learn more about the mission of Advanced Scientific Computing Research and how we support it here.